 What to do: Jack Harter Helicopter Ride

-Their unique doors-off experience lets you feel the ocean breeze and closer to the natural splendor around you.
+Their unique doors-off experience lets you feel the ocean breeze and closer to the natural splendour around you.
 If you’re going to take up this unbelievable experience, make sure you wear the right clothing items and accessories.

 Where to eat: Rob’s Good Times Grill